juju-solutions/matrix/README.md

     matrix.tasks.health

-    matrix.tasks.glitch:
+    matrix.tasks.chaos:
         applications: *all* | [by_name]

-Glitch internally might have a number of named components and mutation events that can be used to perturb the model.
+Chaos internally might have a number of named components and mutation events that can be used to perturb the model.
 Configuration there of TBD.